 How do I add value to my card?

 A recharge kiosk is located next to the photocopiers on the ground floor.
-The kiosk will accept cash (notes or coins) and credit card/EFTPOS payments.
-Library staff can change small notes if required.
-A minimum of $5 and maximum of $50 is payable by credit card/EFTPOS.
+The kiosk will accept cash (notes or coins) and EFTPOS payments.

 Which computer do I use?

-All of the public access computers on the ground floor labelled "WP" will give you access to the internet, email, word-processing and printing.
+We have a group of 6 public access computers located on the ground floor that give you access to the internet, email, word-processing and printing.